-Beat an extra tablespoon of room-temperature butter or shortening into your icing to soften it, adding 1 tbsp. at a time as needed.
+- Beat an extra tablespoon of room-temperature butter or shortening into your icing to soften it, adding 1 tablespoon at a time as needed.

-Add an extra 1/2 tbsp. of water into shortening-, sugar- or water-based cake-icing recipes to soften icing.
+- Add an extra 1/2 tablespoon of water into shortening-, sugar- or water-based cake-icing recipes to soften.

-Place the lower half of a plastic container of cake icing into a bowl of 90-degree-Fahrenheit water to soften it, ensuring that there is no opening on the container through which the water can soak.
+- Place the lower half of a plastic container of cake icing into a bowl of water heated to 90 degrees Fahrenheit to soften it, ensuring that there's no opening on the container through which the water can soak.

-Use a table-top stand mixer with the bubble-whisk-beater attachment to make your icing; it is stronger than hand-held beaters, so you can make softer cake icing.
+- Use a table-top stand mixer with the bubble-whisk-beater attachment to make your icing; it's stronger than a hand-held beater, so you can make softer cake icing.